ShamsulArifin/GameEngineDev/README.md

 ### 2. Install Dependencies

 - **SDL Library**:
-  Make sure SDL2 is installed on your system.
-You can download it from the [official SDL website](https://www.libsdl.org/download-2.0.php).
+  Make sure SDL3 is installed on your system.
+You can download it from this [link](https://github.com/libsdl-org/SDL/releases).

 ### 3. Build the Project